Research

 A Note on Empathy in Games (2015)

-(Joint with Jan Grohn and Steffen Huck)
+Journal of Economic Behavior and Organization with Jan Grohn and Steffen Huck

-Notes and Other:
+Notes and commentary:

 Institutionalizing Eurozone Exit: A modified NEWNEY approach (2012)